meganmarchale/challenge-caching-csv-redis/README.md

 <h3> Airline on-time performance data, a  massive database to handle </h3>

-This project is a Streamlit interactive dashboard that analyzes the Airline On-Time Performance dataset (US flight delays)from Kaggle and demonstrates Redis caching to speed up expensive aggregations.
+This project is a Streamlit interactive dashboard that analyzes the Airline On-Time Performance dataset (US flight delays) from Kaggle and demonstrates Redis caching to speed up expensive aggregations.
+The project focuses on caching with Redis.

-<h3> Quick overview of this repo:</h3>
+<h3> Quick overview of this repo</h3>

 ```bash
 ├── README.md